Mr. Whitekeys: Biography

+Nightclub ownership and Whale Fat Follies

-After many years spent playing throughout Alaska, and later a short-lived stint in the Ballard neighborhood of Seattle, he started his own nightclub, the Fly By Night Club, which opened for business on July 31, 1980.
+After playing throughout Alaska, and later a short-lived stint in the Ballard neighborhood of Seattle, he started his own nightclub, the Fly By Night Club, which opened for business on July 31, 1980.
 The Fly By Night Club, along with the Flying Machine, were the last occupants in a historic building on the eastern shore of Lake Spenard, originally the home of the Idle Hour Supper Club and not far from the site of Joe Spenard's original resort.
 The building was demolished in 1984 to make way for a large hotel, currently the Lakefront Hotel.

 Whitekeys moved the club further up Spenard Road, one block north of Spenard's post office.
 Both locations of the club were described in advertisements featuring an extensive list of past building occupants, with the motto "Going out of business regularly in the same location for over 30 years."
-The primary attractions of the club, described by Whitekeys in terms of the need to be different, were a food menu heavily based on Spam dishes and a schedule throughout the year of shows such as Springtime In Spenard, The Whale Fat Follies, The Freeze-Up Follies and Christmas In Spenard.
+Described by Whitekeys as an effort to be different, the primary attractions of the club were a food menu heavily based on Spam dishes and shows such as Springtime In Spenard, The Whale Fat Follies, The Freeze-Up Follies and Christmas In Spenard.

 The Whale Fat Follies was performed from June to September and was largely geared towards tourists, being advertised as "the Alaskan show The Department Of Tourism does NOT want you to see."
 The off-season shows tended to be more topical, catering to locals.
 The club operated until September 9, 2006.
 Whitekeys sold the establishment to Allen Choy, the owner of a popular South Anchorage nightclub, and his partner Jeff Matosky.
 They reopened the club as Players House of Rock.

+Following the sale of the Fly By Night Club, Whitekeys performed at private events and professional conferences.
+Between 2011 and 2019 he resumed the Whale of Fat Follies first at a bar called Taproot and later at the Hard Rock Cafe.

+Later career

-Whitekeys maintains a steady public presence, at least in Anchorage.
-He regularly contributes humor-tinged commentaries to The Alaska Almanac: Facts About Alaska, Alaska magazine and the newscasts of Anchorage television station KTUU.
-He is also the president of the Anchorage Audubon Society, listed on their website as "W. Keys."
-He performs with various musical acts in the Anchorage area as a keyboard player.
+Whitekeys has contributed commentaries to The Alaska Almanac: Facts About Alaska, Alaska magazine and the newscasts of Anchorage television station KTUU.
+He is also the president of the Anchorage Audubon Society.
+In 2024, Whitekeys published The Voyage of The Alaska Union, about a 19th century Alaskan gold rush expedition.